I had never heard of the Fooducate app until one of my nutrition clients was interested in using it and asked me what I thought about the app.

 It’s also great for beginner and advanced trackers with the ability to decide how much you want to be coached while using the app.

 If you’re new to tracking, you can choose to let the app make all of your calorie/macro adjustments for you or if you’re a pro at tracking then you can choose to have total control over the adjustments yourself.
+Using the link below gets you an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 The second best alternative for the Fooducate app is the Avatar app, which I would recommend for those who want an app to serve as a diet coach with weekly check-ins for accountability, and calorie and macro adjustments based on how they’re progressing towards their goal.